Frequently Asked Questions

 Q. How much physical activity do students receive?

 A. All students have Physical Education classes on a regular basis.
-Times vary from three times per week for 30 minutes classes in Kindergarten to twice per week for 45 minute classes in fourth grade.
+Times vary from three times per week for 30 minutes at a time in Kindergarten to twice per week for 45 minutes at a time in fourth grade.
 All students also have at least two and sometimes three recess periods per day.
 In addition, special activities such as ice skating, cross-country skiing, and Jump Rope for Heart promote the physical health and well-being of students in Lower School.